The Astrology Podcast

 CB: Okay.
 Does anybody have any good examples of an eighth house Uranus transit so far that you’ve had in your life?
 Yeah, Eugenia.

 Eugenia: Yeah, it all started off with a bang in May.
 So it’s an eighth house transit for me, it’s a ninth house transit for my husband.
-And [unintelligible 1.30.30] to the ninth house.
+And in vedic we give the father to the ninth house.
 So in May we found out that his dad is terminally ill.
 He passed away in November.
 And pretty much when I’m not working and doing my own stuff, I am dealing with funeral arrangements, probate court, this property that we found out his parents had put our name on to try to avoid probate court.
 And let’s see.
 His Moon is in Scorpio.
 So as a representative of his mother, it’s impacting their relationship.
 And I don’t know her chart.
 But if I just use that significator, I’m like, “She’s not going to make it through this part [unintelligible 1.31.29]” Yeah, it’s been full of eighth houseness.
 I’m having to spend a lot to do a lot of spiritual work on sort of his dead who aren’t happy or causing problems.
 And all that is activated by the fact that his family doesn’t seem to want leave things sorted when they’re dead.
 And, yeah, that’s full on eighth house.

 CB: Yeah, you ticked off just about all of the major keywords that we just use.
 So it’s like issues mortality, unexpected death basically that came up, inheritance and also your partner’s finances or finances that are connected with your partner because it’s coming from his family.